hellohaptik/docs_haptik/docs/bot-builder/basic/business.md

 You can edit a Business tasks from the “Tasks(s)” tab.
 Click the Tasks section after selecting the relevant Business.

 When the editing fields open, you’ll need to fill out the following information:

-Taskbox Header Message: This header will be shown to users to explain how to use the taskbox.
+**Taskbox Header Message**: This header will be shown to users to explain how to use the taskbox.
 In the sample taskbox above, the header is the text above the tasks that says, “Hi!
 Tap below to get started.”
 Refer the image to view this header message

 ![Taskbox Header](/docs/bot-builder/assets/6_taskbox_header_message.jpg)

-Create New Task: When you click this box, a new popup will appear, as below:
+**Create New Task**: When you click this box, a new popup will appear to fill out the following details:
-Image

-Fill out the following details:

-Task Title: Give the task a label.
+- Task Title: Give the task a label.
 This is what will show up on the actual task button User Says: When the user taps on a task, a user says message is generated and sent in tandem.
 Enter what the user says associated with this task will be in this field

-Live Cities: Indicate if this task should be live globally or only in certain geographies.
+- Live Cities: Indicate if this task should be live globally or only in certain geographies.
 This is applicable for Android/iOS SDKs only

-Shorthand: This field is to be deprecated.
+- Shorthand: This field is to be deprecated.
 This is applicable for Android/iOS SDKs only

-Visible on Fab Button: The fab button is a shortcut visible at a partner level (i.e. where several Businesses are clustered together) that lists key tasks from each Business.
+- Visible on Fab Button: The fab button is a shortcut visible at a partner level (i.e. where several Businesses are clustered together) that lists key tasks from each Business.
 Check off this box if the task you’re creating should be added to the fab button.
 This is applicable for Android/iOS SDKs only

-Visible on Task Box: Check this box to make this task active on the taskbox associated with this channel.
+- Visible on Task Box: Check this box to make this task active on the taskbox associated with this channel.
 If you want to deactivate a task at any point, uncheck this box, and it will be removed from the taskbox

-Location Required: Enabling this box will require users to input their location to move ahead with the task.
+- Location Required: Enabling this box will require users to input their location to move ahead with the task.
 This is applicable for Android/iOS SDKs only

 Click Save.
 You’ve created a task!